 Blade Construction Technology

-As for side honed styled ice skate blades, these ones are designed thicker around the stanchions and edge stripe while staying thinner between these two areas.
+As for side-honed ice skate blades, these have thickness around the stanchions and edge stripe while staying thinner between these two areas.
 Identifying this blade style can be a little tricky, but if you really look at the blades, you’ll notice that the reflections are inverted.

 No one likes sounding like a clown when conversing with a knowledgeable person, and I bet you’re no different.
-To sound intelligent enough (or at least seem like you’re a real skating enthusiast), know the following ice skating terms:
+To sound intelligent enough, or at least seem like you’re a real ice skating enthusiast who knows what they’re doing even if you don’t, be sure to learn the following ice skating terms:

 Radius and Rocker